guille401/wifi-monitor/README.md

   }
 }
 ```
-In this configuration the following configuration values are as follows:
+Configuration values are as follows:

 - `airodump_capture` - This is the input file path.
 - `know_hosts` - This is the known clients file path.
 This file will be filled by the script in the first run.
 The script will compare new devices against this file